Copypastik

 Does it upload clipboard content?

-No. Copypastik uses no account, cloud sync, analytics, or network service.
+No. Nothing is uploaded or synced, and Copypastik uses no account, iCloud, cloud sync, or analytics.

 Does it paste rich text or files?